usernamedinesh/laravel-todo/README.md

 # blade
 * a template engine to execute php code .(faster execution,simple)

+# main view and subview
+* we can render subview to main view using @include
+* we can pass data from main view to subview

 # component
 * it wil make two directory in view/componets/message
 * and app/View/Compoenet/message